QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Model structure

-Regarding the many ABM modeling frameworks mentioned in @label:platforms, considering that my model requires some support for complex networks and statistics on the agent status at each moment, I finally chose to develope with MESA #footnote[Mesa allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze
+Regarding the many ABM modeling frameworks mentioned in @label:platforms, considering that our model requires some support for complex networks and statistics on the agent status at each moment, We finally chose to develope with MESA #footnote[Mesa allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze